 Applications for the Günter Thiele Prize of the Günter Thiele Foundation can now be submitted once again.
-Applications are possible until December 31, 2017.
+Applications are possible from September 1st, 2018.

 Founder Günter F. Thiele talks about how the practice and understanding of communication have evolved over time and what and what advice he would give to young professionals.